You can change the language that appears to you and your visitors in Squarespace.

 - In the Home menu, click Settings, then click Language & region.

-- Depending when your site was created, you may also see a Localize website toggle.
-If you do, switch it on.
+- Select a language with the Site language drop-down menu.
+Depending on when your site was created, this panel may also have a Localize website toggle.
+If it does, switch it on.

-- You’ll see all built-in text on your site in the language you chose.
+- Click Save.
+All built-in text on your site will appear in the language you chose.

 Keep in mind:

-- Built-in text only displays in one language at a time, even if you create a multilingual site.
+- Built-in text only displays in one language at a time, unless you create a multilingual site with our Weglot integration.

 You can change your site language in all version 7.1 sites and these version 7.0 templates: